bokulich-lab/moshpit-docs/docs/chapters/03_workflows/06_functional_profiling.md

 * - **Read-based (HUMAnN 3)**
   - Any time after QC; no assembly needed
   - Gene family abundances, metabolic pathway abundances, MetaPhlAn taxonomic profile
+* - **Contig-based (EggNOG)**
+  - After assembly; no binning needed
+  - COG/KEGG/GO annotations for all assembled sequences; available earlier in the pipeline than MAG-based annotation
 * - **MAG-based (EggNOG)**
   - After binning and dereplication
-  - COG/KEGG/GO annotations linked to specific genomes; CAZyme and other category extraction
+  - COG/KEGG/GO annotations linked to specific reconstructed genomes; CAZyme and other category extraction
 ```

-The two approaches are complementary: HUMAnN 3 captures the full functional potential of all reads (including those from organisms that could not be binned), while EggNOG annotation links functions to specific reconstructed genomes.
+The three approaches are complementary.
+HUMAnN 3 captures the full functional potential of all reads (including those from organisms that could not be assembled).
+Contig-based EggNOG annotation provides a quick gene-centric view of functional potential directly from assembled sequences, without waiting for binning.
+MAG-based EggNOG annotation is genome-resolved and links functions to specific reconstructed genomes, but requires the full assembly and binning pipeline.

 ::::{note} Prerequisites
 **Path A (HUMAnN 3):** Quality-filtered reads and the [q2-humann3](https://library.qiime2.org/plugins/bokulich-lab/q2-humann3) plugin (separate installation).
+**Path B (EggNOG, contig-based):** Assembled contigs from [contig assembly](assemble-contigs).
-**Path B (EggNOG):** Dereplicated MAGs from [binning](bin-mags) and [dereplication](dereplicate-and-abundance).
+**Path C (EggNOG, MAG-based):** Dereplicated MAGs from [binning](bin-mags) and [dereplication](dereplicate-and-abundance).
 ::::

 ---